danjackso/Artificial-Neural-Network-from-Scratch/README.md

 <img src="neural_network_loss.png" width="500"/> <img src="autoencoder_loss.png" width="500"/>

 # Future work
--Exploration and implimentation of a more efficent optimiser.
+* Exploration and implimentation of a more efficent optimiser.
 E.g. Adam optimiser.
--Exploration and implimentation of a more efficent loss function.
+* Exploration and implimentation of a more efficent loss function.
 E.g. RMSE.
--Exploration and implimentation of a more efficent Activation fucntion.
+* Exploration and implimentation of a more efficent Activation fucntion.
 Relu/Leaky Relu.

 # Requirements